GaloisInc/adapt/phase3/out/ReadMe.md

 so downstream clients will know how stale they are.
 This would also let a discard policy assess how far behind TA1 we are.

+TA1's are clearly torn between two trace suffixes.
+It would be useful for BBN to offer guidance that all forensic trace files shall end with `.avro` (or conversely, shall end with `.bin`).

 Some TA1's apparently always send `edge(v1, v2)` first,
 followed by `v1` and/or `v2`.
 So gremlin logs N exceptions